 - 5% for lifetime billings with a client that exceed $10,000

 Best for Local Jobs : Craigslist

-Craigslist was founded in 1995 as an email newsletter and was migrated to the web in 1996.
-Today, Craigslist serves 700 cities in over 70 countries and remains one of the most visited sites in the U.S. We chose Craigslist as our top choice for local jobs because it lists dozens of freelance gigs in your local area that may not be found on other freelance job sites.
+Craigslist was founded in 1995 as an email newsletter and migrated to the web in 1996.
+Today, Craigslist serves 700 cities in over 70 countries and remains one of the most visited sites in the U.S. We chose Craigslist as our top choice for local jobs because it lists dozens of freelance gigs in your local area that you may not find on other freelance job sites.

 You can certainly find amazing clients and opportunities on Craigslist, but be wary of fraudulent listings while searching.
 You can actually search for work outside of your immediate area by visiting other cities’ Craigslist pages.
 You may be able to find work outside your local area if the employer is willing to work with remote candidates.